 Yes, cows can get mange.
 It's a common skin condition for them.

-Yes, it's possible for humans to get mange from goats.
-Mange is a skin condition that can be transmitted between animals and humans if there's close contact.
+Yes, humans can get mange from an animal.
+Mange is a contagious skin condition that can be passed from animals to humans through direct contact.

 It's possible.
 Mange is a skin condition that can be transmitted between animals and humans in certain circumstances.

-Yes, humans can get mange from a cat.
-Mange is a contagious skin condition that can spread between animals and humans if there's close contact.
+Yes, humans can get mange from pets.
+Mange is a contagious skin condition that can be passed from animals to humans if there's close contact.